-Efficient, High-Quality Airport Services
+Efficient, High-Quality and Safety Conscious Airport Services

-Objective 1 Actions Set efficient charges at Dublin airport Set a price cap for Dublin Airport for the next regulatory period 2020-2024.
+Objective 1ActionsSet efficient charges at Dublin airport• Set a price cap for Dublin Airport for the next regulatory period 2020-2024 and consider other regulatory approaches consistent with legislation. next regulatory period 2020-2024 and consider other regulatory approaches consistent with legislation.
 Regulate and monitor the cost-efficient provision of capital projects.
 Monitor the compliance of airport charges and the quality of service measures at Dublin Airport.
-Objective 2 Actions Increase stakeholder involvement in decision- making Encourage increased level of consultation on charges and infrastructure.
+Objective 2 Actions Increase stakeholder involvement in decision-making Encourage increased level of consultation on charges and infrastructure.
 Examine how to better engage the passenger in the regulatory process.
 Objective 3 Actions Promote competition and facilitate new entry Declare slot-coordination parameters at Dublin Airport to optimise the use of infrastructure, facilitating new airline entrants.
-Appoint an independent slot-coordinator.
+Appoint an independent slot- coordinator.
 Enforce sanctions for airlines operating without a slot.
-Ensure fees charged to Groundhandlers are relevant, objective, transparent and non- discriminatory.
+Ensure fees charged to Groundhandlers are relevant, objective, transparent and non-discriminatory.